 When is the best time to go to the beach?

-The best time to go SWIMMING is from the beginning of June through the end of August, when the water temperature is in the 70ºs—cool, clear and refreshing.
-In May and September, water temperature is in the 60º range—brisk and invigorating for a short dip.
+The best time to go SWIMMING is from the end of June through the end of August, when the water temperature is in the 70ºs—cool, clear and refreshing.
+In late May, early June, and September, water temperature is in the 60ºs —brisk and invigorating for a short dip.
 From October through April, water temperature is in the 50ºs or lower—time to put away the bathing suit.
+To see a typical summer’s worth of water temperature data, click here.

 The State of New Hampshire’s Department of Environmental Services (NHDES) monitors the water quality of the beach at three different locations to make sure that it is safe for swimming.
 Each summer, the department sets up a Beach Monitoring Station at Weirs Beach, and a website where the results are reported.
 You can check the current status of Weirs Beach for swimming by clicking here.
 If the Beach is closed, it is usually only closed for a day or two.
 Longer term closures are rare.